How to Get the Best R&D Tax Advice in London

 How far back can I claim R&D tax relief?

-You can claim for R&D tax relief for the past two accounting years and you'll be able to make your claim in your company's tax return or an amendment of it.
+You can claim for R&D tax relief as far back as the previous two accounting years.
+Once you’ve tallied up your qualifying R&D costs, you'll be able to make your claim in your company's tax return or make an amendment to it.

 Now that we’ve recapped what R&D tax credits are and what you should look at to determine whether you're eligible and how much you'll be able to claim, the obvious question is: Can't you do it yourself?
 This simple answer is that you can, but if you don't have any knowledge of R&D tax credits, their eligibility requirements, and other criteria, you'll struggle to claim successfully.

 Think of it like this.
 Let's say that you have a leak in your roof and you want to get it fixed.
 Whom would you call?
 Obviously, you’ll call a roofing contractor.
 Why?
 It's simple, roofing contractors are the experts in everything related to roofing.
 This means they'll be the right contractor to fix your roof.

 Simply put, when you need something done right, you’ll go to the experts who know how to do it.
 So, if you go to the experts for everything else, why don't you do that for your R&D tax credits?

 The right R&D tax advice

 The best tax advisors come with specific qualities and aspects that you should search for in order to best meet your R&D needs and requirements.